 Clonazepam on the Black Market

-The Internet has made it even more easy to obtain clonazepam without a prescription.
-Illicit online suppliers sell generic forms of Klonopin, often to young users in search of a convenient source of recreational drugs.
+The Internet has made it easy to obtain clonazepam without a prescription.
 Clonazepam is also sold through underground sources at clubs, parties or raves.
-On the streets, Klonopin goes by a number of slang terms:
+On the streets Klonopin goes by slang names such as the following:

-People abuse Klonopin for many reasons — to make life less stressful, to fall asleep more easily, to relieve unmanaged pain or to get a euphoric high.
-No matter what your reasons for using this drug may be, drug rehab programs can offer healthier, safer solutions for finding peace and joy in life.
+People abuse Klonopin for many reasons.
+They want to make life less stressful, fall asleep more easily, relieve unmanaged pain, or experience a euphoric escape.
+No matter your reasons for using this drug, rehab programs offer healthier, safer solutions for finding peace and joy in life.
 Black Bear Lodge is a comprehensive rehab facility nestled in the wooded foothills of northern Georgia.
-We offer a retreat from the stress and tension of everyday life— a refuge where you can focus exclusively on your recovery.
-If you’re ready to seek help for clonazepam abuse, call our admissions coordinators and learn more today.
+We offer a retreat from the stress and tension of everyday life.
+Our lodge is a refuge where you can focus exclusively on your recovery.
+If you are considering finding help for yourself or a loved one, call our admissions coordinators and learn more today.
 Freedom from addiction is within your reach.